csmcallister/fed-a11y/README.md

 Just like the [backend to this site](https://github.com/csmcallister/fed-a11y-scan/), we use [pa11y](https://github.com/pa11y/pa11y) to smoke test our site's accessibility.
 You can run these tests yourself downloading the `pa11y` or `pa11y-ci` tools and then starting the app with `flask run` to give yourself a live endpoint to test.

+If you notice any issues, please let us know by [opening an issue](https://github.com/csmcallister/fed-a11y/issues).

 ## Contributing

 If you'd like to contribute, hop on over to our [contributing docs]((https://github.com/csmcallister/fed-a11y/blob/master/.github/CONTRIBUTING.md)).